Kupie/SRCCommentsAutoDeleter/README.md

 # SRCCommentsAutoDeleter
-Will load an SRC page, logged in with Firefox's cookies imported, and delete all comments from every run
+Will load an SRC page, logged in with a support browser's cookies, and delete all comments from every run

+Config is all done in the beginning section of the script.